abdallahmoubarak/prediction-website-frontend-api/README.md

 Deadline: 10 Sept 2022 Sunday 10:00 AM.<br/>
 Deliverable: GitHub Repo Link (You have to create a branch and keep on pushing to it, before submitting you have to merge to the main branch)<br/>

-Figma exported design for the project
+Figma exported design for the project (created by me)

 <img src='./src/prediction.png'>